This post may contain affiliate links. Please read my disclosure policy.

 - 1 8-ounce can crushed pineapple with juice, lightly drained with reserved juice set aside for glaze

 - 1 cup powdered sugar (more or less as needed) for glaze

-Pour the batter into the prepared pan and smooth the top to distribute evenly.
-Bake at 300 degrees for 1 hour, 15 minutes to 90 minutes.
+- Pour the batter into the prepared pan and smooth the top to distribute evenly.
+Bake at 300℉ for 1 hour, 15 minutes to 90 minutes.
 Check the cake using a toothpick.
 There should be no wet batter on the toothpick.
 Moist crumbs is normal.

-This cake is certainly moist but should not be wet.
-If it is browning too quickly, tent loosely with foil for the last 15 minutes or so of baking.
+- This cake is very moist but should not be wet.
+If it's browning too quickly, tent loosely with foil for the last 15 minutes or so of baking.
 When testing for doneness make sure the toothpick comes out almost clean, with no wet batter.
 A few moist crumbs is normal.

 Here are a few more pineapple dessert recipes you may like:

 - Pineapple Sherbet ~ from Pint Sized Baker